Melbourne - Sydney Coastal Adventure

 |Explore the rich diversity of Victoria visiting some of the state's fabulous National Parks and natural wilderness areas to the lakes and coastal villages of eastern Victoria.
 Then enjoy the remarkable NSW South Coast - "A beautiful region blessed with crystal-clear waters, deserted beaches and lush hinterland ..."

-Australia’s second-largest city, Melbourne boasts great festivals and shopping, a passion for food and wine, and fabulous arts.
+Australia’s second-largest city, Melbourne boasts great festivals, shopping, fabulous arts and a passion for sport, food and wine.
 Outside Melbourne, you’ll find a host of regional attractions, from the Little Penguins to the spectacular Great Ocean Road.

 Melbourne to DROMANA - 75km